| ICON

 board and one Power/Bus module.

-- The top Power/Bus module contains
+The top Power/Bus module contains the

-the power supply, option switches, RS232 to RS485
+power supply and RS232 to RS485 converter.

 -